 EMG measures the electrical activity of your muscle during rest, slight contraction, and forceful contraction.
 Muscle tissue does not normally produce electrical signals during rest.
 When an electrode is inserted, a brief period of activity can be seen on the oscilloscope, but after that, no signal should be present.

 After all of the electrodes have been inserted, you may be asked to contract your muscle, for example, by lifting or bending your leg.
 The action potential (size and shape of the wave) that this creates on the oscilloscope provides information about the ability of your muscle to respond when your nerves are stimulated.
 As your contract your muscle more forcefully, more and more muscle fibers are activated, producing action potentials.

 A healthy muscle will show no electrical activity (no signs of action potential) during rest, only when it contracts.
 However, if your muscle is damaged or has lost input from nerves, it may have electrical activity during rest.
 When it contracts, its electrical activity may produce abnormal patterns.

-EMG is often used along with nerve conduction velocity (NCV) to differentiate a muscle disorder from a nerve disorder.
+EMG is often used along with nerve conduction velocity (NCV) to tell the difference between a muscle disorder and a nerve disorder.
 NCV detects a problem with the nerve, whereas EMG can detect diseases stemming from problems with the muscle itself.
 EMG also detects other problems that result from influences on the muscle from other systems, such as nerves.